Dreller/mvDevCore/README.md

 ## Actually working on...
 Creating DICT items from a flat file.
+Oh, and lost some code using git commands.
+Have to rebuild some.

 ### Goal
 - Create files, DICT items and records from a simple list of items, to help creating required artifacts.